-1.2.4.12 ERCOT Board Vote
+1.2.3.12 ERCOT Board Vote

-- (1) Upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall review the TAC Report and the Impact Analysis at the next regularly scheduled meeting.
-For Urgent PGRRs, the ERCOT Board shall review the TAC Report and Impact Analysis at the next regularly scheduled meeting, unless a special meeting is required due to the urgency of the PGRR. - (2) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
-In considering action on a TAC Report, the ERCOT Board shall: - (a) Approve the PGRR as recommended in the TAC Report or as modified by the ERCOT Board; - (b) Reject the PGRR;
+(1) Upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall review the TAC Report and the Impact Analysis at the next regularly scheduled meeting.
+For Urgent PGRRs, the ERCOT Board shall review the TAC Report and Impact Analysis at the next regularly scheduled meeting, unless a special meeting is required due to the urgency of the PGRR.

-- (c) Defer decision on the PGRR; or - (d) Remand the PGRR to TAC with instructions. - (3) If a motion is made to approve a PGRR and that motion fails, the PGRR shall be deemed rejected by the ERCOT Board unless at the same meeting the ERCOT Board later votes to approve, defer, or remand the PGRR.
-The rejected PGRR shall be subject to appeal pursuant to Section 1.2.4.13, Appeal of Action. - (4) Within three Business Days after the ERCOT Board takes action on a PGRR, ERCOT shall post a Board Report reflecting the ERCOT Board action on the ERCOT website.
+- (2) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
+In considering action on a TAC Report, the ERCOT Board shall: - (a) Approve the PGRR as recommended in the TAC Report or as modified by the ERCOT Board; - (b) Reject the PGRR; - (c) Defer decision on the PGRR; or - (d) Remand the PGRR to TAC with instructions. - (3) If a motion is made to approve a PGRR and that motion fails, the PGRR shall be deemed rejected by the ERCOT Board unless at the same meeting the ERCOT Board later votes to approve, defer, or remand the PGRR.
+The rejected PGRR shall be subject to appeal pursuant to Section 1.2.3.13, Appeal of Action. - (4) Within three Business Days after the ERCOT Board takes action on a PGRR, ERCOT shall post a Board Report reflecting the ERCOT Board action on the ERCOT website.

-1.2.4.13 Appeal of Action
+1.2.3.13 Appeal of Action

-- (1) Any ERCOT Member, Market Participant, PUCT Staff, the NERC Regional Entity, the Reliability Monitor, the IMM, or ERCOT may appeal a PLWG action to recommend rejection of, defer, or recommend referral of a PGRR directly to ROS.
-Such appeal to the ROS must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within seven days after the date of the relevant PLWG appealable event.
-ERCOT shall reject appeals made after that time.
-ERCOT shall post appeals on the ERCOT website within three Business Days of receiving the appeal.
-Appeals shall be heard at the next regularly scheduled ROS meeting that is at least seven days after the date of the requested appeal.
-An appeal of a PGRR to ROS suspends consideration of the PGRR until the appeal has been decided by ROS. - Any ERCOT Member, Market Participant, PUCT Staff, the NERC Regional Entity, the Reliability Monitor, or ERCOT may appeal a ROS action to reject, defer, remand or refer a PGRR directly to TAC.
+- (1) Any ERCOT Member, Market Participant, PUCT Staff, the NERC Regional Entity, the Reliability Monitor, or ERCOT may appeal an ROS action to reject, defer, or refer a PGRR directly to TAC.
 Such appeal to the TAC must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within seven days after the date of the relevant ROS appealable event.
 ERCOT shall reject appeals made after that time.
 ERCOT shall post appeals on the ERCOT website within three Business Days of receiving the appeal.
 Appeals shall be heard at the next regularly scheduled TAC meeting that is at least seven days after the date of the requested appeal.
-An appeal of a PGRR to TAC suspends consideration of the PGRR until the appeal has been decided by TAC. - (3) Any ERCOT Member, Market Participant, PUCT Staff, the NERC Regional Entity, the Reliability Monitor, the IMM, or ERCOT may appeal a TAC action to reject, defer, remand, or refer a PGRR directly to the ERCOT Board.
+An appeal of a PGRR to TAC suspends consideration of the PGRR until the appeal has been decided by TAC. - (2) Any ERCOT Member, Market Participant, PUCT Staff, the NERC Regional Entity, the Reliability Monitor, the IMM, or ERCOT may appeal a TAC action to reject, defer, remand, or refer a PGRR directly to the ERCOT Board.
 Appeals to the ERCOT Board shall be processed in accordance with the ERCOT Board Policies and Procedures.
-An appeal of a PGRR to the ERCOT Board suspends consideration of the PGRR until the appeal has been decided by the ERCOT Board. - (4) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, or the NERC Regional Entity may appeal any decision of the ERCOT Board regarding a PGRR to the PUCT or other Governmental Authority.
+An appeal of a PGRR to the ERCOT Board suspends consideration of the PGRR until the appeal has been decided by the ERCOT Board. - (3) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, or the NERC Regional Entity may appeal any decision of the ERCOT Board regarding a PGRR to the PUCT or other Governmental Authority.
 Such appeal to the PUCT or other Governmental Authority must be made within any deadline prescribed by the PUCT or other Governmental Authority, but in any event no later than 35 days of the date of the relevant ERCOT Board appealable event.
-Notice of any appeal to the PUCT or other Governmental Authority must be provided, at the time of the appeal, to ERCOT's General Counsel.
+Notice of any appeal to the PUCT or other Governmental Authority must be provided, at the time of the appeal, to

+ERCOT's General Counsel.
 If the PUCT or other Governmental Authority rules on the PGRR, ERCOT shall post the ruling on the ERCOT website.

-1.2.5 Urgent Requests
+1.2.4 Urgent Requests